llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 Background: TreeTransform
 -------------------------

-Independently of Clacc, Clang uses the `TreeTransform` facility to transform C++ templates for the sake of instantiating them.
-When the parser reaches a template instantiation in the source code, `TreeTransform` builds a transformed copy of the AST subtree that represents the template, and it inserts that copy into the AST.
+Independently of Clacc, Clang uses the `TreeTransform` facility for multiple purposes.
+For example, Clang derives `TemplateInstantiator` from `TreeTransform` to transform C++ templates for the sake of instantiating them.
+When the parser reaches a template instantiation in the source code, `TemplateInstantiator` builds a transformed copy of the AST subtree that represents the template, and it inserts that copy into the AST.
 This insertion is part of the normal process of extending the AST during parsing and so does not violate AST immutability.

 `TreeTransform`'s design has some convenient properties for Clacc's
 purposes:

 * **Extensibility**: `TreeTransform` is a class template employing the curiously recurring template pattern (CRTP) for static polymorphism.
-  Thus, it is possible to override default behavior that is reasonable for C++ template instantiation but not for translation from OpenACC to OpenMP.
+  Thus, it is possible to override default behavior that is not reasonable for translation from OpenACC to OpenMP.
 * **Encapsulation of `Sema`**: `TreeTransform`'s interface serves as a convenient encapsulation of semantic actions that are normally called during parsing.
 This encapsulation enables Clacc to call